-At the 1992 Earth Summit in Rio, Humanity started to realized the impact of mass consumption on the environment.
-Since then, the agri-food industry has generated mountains of labels and certifications to reassure consumers of production standards.
-All claiming their appearance of fair trade or sustainable development.
+At the 1992 Earth Summit in Rio, Humanity started to realize the impact of mass consumption on the environment.
+Since then, the agri-food industry has generate tones of labels and certifications to reassure consumers of production standards.
+All claiming their appearance of fair trade or sustainable developments.
 Almost 40 years later, there are a huge array of labels in use.
 Hence this attempt at clarification.

 The coffe chain needs transparency

-In sustainable development, the goal is better remuneration for better quality.
-In fact, all the benefits of a better price are re-invested in education, training and tools to increase higher product quality.
-Also, the entire chain from beans to cup uses less intermediaries.
-Furthermore, workers are employees, people are respected, environment is preserved, premiums are used to finance community projects and solidarity, instead of competition, between farmers and producers.
+In sustainable development, the goal is: better remuneration for better quality.
+In fact, all the benefits of a better price are re-invested in education, training and tools to increase higher product quality so the entire chain from beans to cup can use less intermediaries.
+Furthermore, workers are employees, people are respected, environment is preserved, premiums are used to finance community projects and solidarity, instead of competition between farmers and producers.
 Although the approach seems to be the same, the results are more tangible and with greater traceability, so we know exactly where our beans came from.

 – Ecocert –

 Began in 1991, in France.
 Control and certification body specialising in the certification of products from organic farming.
 Joined “Bio Partenaire” in 2009.

 In 2009, the Bio Partenaire reference framework dedicated to fair trade and the ESR reference labels (Controlled Responsible/Fairtrade or Solidarity by Ecocert) .

 Operates in 90 countries.

 Is first of all composed of Bio Equitable which started in 2000, and which is a French company.